ielab/CharacterBERT-DR/README.md

 | [CharacterBERT-DR + ST](https://drive.google.com/file/d/1CJLJbPEWhwq8WtVG-rxmtlWg6IG5Esai/view?usp=sharing)  |

 ## Inference

+In this example, we will do inference with our newly created DL-typo dataset, if you want to do inference with other datasets such as MS MARCO, change the query file to others in the `/data` folder.

 ### Encode queries and corpus
 After you have the trained model, you can run the following command to encode queries and corpus into dense vectors: